Newegg

-Newegg Commerce, Inc. is an American online retailer of items including computer hardware and consumer electronics.
-It is based in City of Industry, California.
-It is majority-owned by Liaison Interactive, a multinational technology company.
+Newegg Commerce, Inc., is an American online retailer of items including computer hardware and consumer electronics.
+It is based in Diamond Bar, California.
+It is majority-owned by Hangzhou Liaison Interactive Information Technology Co., a Chinese multinational technology company.

 History

 Early years and growth

 The company was founded by Fred Chang, a U.S. immigrant from Taiwan, in 2001.
 "Newegg" was selected as the company name to signify new hope for e-commerce during a period when e-commerce businesses were struggling to survive.

 In 2004, Newegg established Rosewill as a private-label reseller of computing and household products from many manufacturers.